Table of Contents hide

 • Most LANs connect/use workstations and personal computers.

-• There are many different types of LANs, Ethernets being the most common and widely used for PCs.
+• There are many different types of LANs, Ethernet being the most common and widely used for PCs.

 • LANs are private networks, hence not subject to tariffs or other regulatory controls.
 For the Wireless LANs, there are additional regulations in several countries.

-• In LANs data transmission speed is high when compared to the typical WAN (normal 2 to 100 MB /sec or up to 1Gbps latest).
+• In LAN, the data transmission speed is high when compared to the typical WAN (normal 2 to 100 MB /sec or up to 1Gbps latest).

-• It normally uses Bus & Ring topology in their structure.
+• It normally uses a Bus & Ring topology in its structure.

 • They use mostly inexpensive equipment.